 - Dress Comfortably: Dress in comfortable, clean, and loose-fitting clothes.
 Shirts that can be buttoned or zipped-up are preferred to avoid snagging the nose.
 You may bring headphones and listen to relaxing music to calm your nerves prior to surgery. - Arrival to Facility: Have someone drive you to and from your designated surgery location.
 You cannot be released to UBER or a taxi alone.
 You must have an adult over 18 with you.
-Remember to bring a form of identification. - Do NOT wear any lotion, sunscreen, mascara, makeup, gel nail polish or press-on nails, jewelry (remove all piercings), cosmetic creams, hair extensions, wigs or weaves. - Shower and wash your hair and skin thoroughly with shampoo and soap.
+Remember to bring identification and your checkbook/credit card. - Do NOT wear any lotion, sunscreen, mascara, makeup, gel nail polish or press-on nails, jewelry (remove all piercings), cosmetic creams, hair extensions, wigs, or weaves. - Shower again and wash your hair and skin thoroughly with shampoo and soap.
 Rinse well.